bzar/webchat-rs/README.md

 ## Instructions

-To build and run the server, run `cargo run` inside the `webchat-server-rs` directory.
-It will run at `localhost:8081`.
+To build and run the server, run `cargo run localhost:8081` inside the `webchat-server-rs` directory.

 To build the client do `cargo install wasm-bindgen-cli` and `npm install` inside `webchat-client-rs/web`.
 To run the client, run `make run` inside the `webchat-client-rs` directory.
 It will run at `localhost:8080`.